My Honest Review of a Celebrity Silhouette Balcony Cabin (With Photos)

 When you enter the cabin the bathroom is immediately to the left.

 Next to the vanity area is a large unit with a fridge on one side and three deep drawers on the other.
 Tea and coffee making facilities were on top of the unit and a flat screen TV was fixed to the wall above.
-As a Brit I appreciated having a kettle, but I am not sure if these are included on all sailings or just the UK ones.
+As a Brit I appreciated having a kettle, though I’m not sure if these are included on all sailings or just the UK ones.
 If you are sailing elsewhere you might want to check.

-On the opposite side there was a wardrobe with plenty of hanging space and a large sofa.
-A small table by the sofa was just big enough to hold a couple of drinks while watching TV.
+On the opposite side, there’s a wardrobe with plenty of hanging space and a large sofa.
+The small table next to it was just big enough for a couple of drinks while watching TV.

 On either side of the bed there was a lamp and a bedside table, and above the bed were two extra storage cupboards.